Ntropy86/Chicago-Crimes/README.md

 - Downloader now reuses token-authenticated sessions, respects rate limits, and persists checkpoints for resumability.
 - Streamlit hotspot app gained sidebar controls, multi-month selection, metric-aware colour palettes, and richer narratives.
 - Updated automated tests cover the new aggregation helpers and taxonomy mapping.
+- Added support for r6 (citywide) and r10 (micro-block) H3 resolutions; r10 is exposed with a sparsity warning so analysts can decide when the granularity is useful.

 ## Current Processing Status (2025-09-26)